-College of Communication > About > Alumni > Alumni Spotlight > mccullough
+College of Communication > About > Alumni > Alumni Spotlights > mccullough

 Many people dream of a career in television.
 For

 Kat McCullough (CMN ’05), that dream is a reality.

 Below is a snapshot of a week in her life as a segment and booking producer for “Melissa Harris-Perry”, a panel-discussion show filmed in New York that explores current issues in politics, culture, race and more.
 The